Head Coach Pat Skerry

 The successful season was made even more special with the opening of SECU Arena.
 The Tigers opened the building with a 72-45 victory over Navy on Nov.
 8 in front an arena-record crowd of 4,262.
 Less than one week later, Towson defeated Temple, 75-69, on their new home floor.

 The Tigers finished their first season in SECU Arena with a 15-1 record.

 The staple of success during the Skerry era has been defense and rebounding.
-In each of the past three seasons, the Tigers have led the CAA in field goal percentage defense and rebounding.
-Individually, Towson has also had the conference double-double leader over that span.
+In three of the past four seasons, the Tigers have led the CAA in field goal percentage defense and rebounding.

 Skerry has done an outstanding job of mixing in transfers to his recruiting classes.
 In his first season, Skerry landed Georgetown transfer Jerrelle Benimon.
 In his two seasons at Towson, Benimon led the conference in scoring and rebounding.
 He was twice named the CAA Player of the Year, while also earning All-America honors following his junior season.